sahithyandev/s2/src/content/docs/program-construction/18-structural-design-patterns.md

 that contain these behaviors.
 Provides a flexible alternative to subclassing for extending functionality.

-- **Component**: Defines the interface for objects that can have responsibilities added to them.
+- Component: Defines the interface for objects that can have responsibilities added to them.
-- **Concrete Component**: The base object that responsibilities can be added to.
+- Concrete Component: The base object that responsibilities can be added to.
-- **Decorator**: Maintains a reference to a Component object and implements the Component interface.
+- Decorator: Maintains a reference to a Component object and implements the Component interface.
-- **Concrete Decorator**: Adds responsibilities to the component.
+- Concrete Decorator: Adds responsibilities to the component.

 ```java
 // Component interface